-'Throughout my seven years as the Member of Parliament for Congleton, I visited schools across my constituency and welcomed many hundreds of students to Parliament, and a priority of mine was to fight for better funding for our local schools.'
+Fiona was first elected in 2010.
+She has visited schools across the constituency and welcomed many hundreds of students to Parliament, and prioritised fighting for better funding for local schools.'

-Fiona regularly visits schools across the constituency to talk to students, and explain her role and the value of democracy, and has welcomed hundreds of school children to Parliament over the last seven years.
+Fiona has visited schools regularly across the constituency to talk to students, and explain her role and the value of democracy, and has welcomed hundreds of school children to Parliament.